 - In the next step, you can choose between several preconfigured packages available for various types of workloads.

-These options include PoC and small workloads, Database and application data production workloads, Cost effective DR, and High performance production workloads.
+These options include Cloud Volumes ONTAP optimized for testing purposes, database and application data production workloads, cost-effective DR, and high-performance production workloads.
 You can hover over each option to view the configuration parameters of each option.

-Alternatively, you can click the “Create my own configuration” button on the top-right corner of the screen.
+Alternatively, you can click the “Create my own configuration” button on the top-right corner of the screen to define one according to your own parameters.

 For this scenario we will proceed with “Cost effective DR” configuration.
-Click Continue to proceed to the next screen.
+Select that option and then click “Continue” to proceed to the next screen.

 - We will skip the “Create Volume” section that appears next as we will be creating the DR replication volumes to the on-premises NetApp environment as a part of setting up the replication.